What is AFIB and What Seniors Need to Know

 As a caregiver or a senior with AFIB, it’s important to spot the symptoms early and contact a doctor right away when symptoms are present.
 Typically, a blood thinner is given to senior patients to reduce the risk of blood clotting and AFIB in general.
 Reduced physical activity is normally prescribed to seniors to decrease the chances of falling, overexerting of the heart, breathing issues, and more.
 Keeping a close eye on yourself or a loved one with AFIB is vital to help manage the condition.

-For more information on AFIB, or to learn how we help our residents with AFIB manage the condition, please call us at 202-349-3400.
+For more information on AFIB, or to learn how we help our residents with AFIB manage the condition, please call 202-349-3400.